 In my experience, the most common unnatural stinks I’ve heard of are sulfur, ammonia and musty whiffs.

-That said, today we’ll go through these off-odors occasionally reported in fish tanks; the causes and how to get rid of them.
+That said, today we’ll go through these off-odors occasionally reported by fish tank owners; the causes and how to get rid of them.

 Realistically, there is no standard scent for a freshwater aquarium because each tank is unique and everyone’s olfaction works differently.